dart-lang/build/docs/builder_author_faq.md

 build script will be written to `.dart_tool/build/entrypoint/build.dart`.
 This is a Dart VM application that can be run manually, including with debugging enabled.
 See the [devtool docs][] or [IntelliJ debugging docs][] for usage instructions.
-The build script takes the same arguments as `pub run build_runner`, for example:
+The build script takes the same arguments as `dart run build_runner`, for example:

 `dart --observe --pause-isolates-on-start .dart_tool/build/entrypoint/build.dart